 What is the EMDR Success Rate?

-- In one randomized clinical trial, 88 people diagnosed with PTSD were assigned to various forms of treatment, including EMDR and a placebo.
+- In one randomized clinical trial, 88 people diagnosed with post traumatic stress disorder were assigned to various forms of treatment, including EMDR and a placebo.
 Results indicated that therapy initiatives, such as EMDR, were more effective than medication in creating long-term results after the treatment concluded.
-Eye Movement Desensitization and Reprocessing therapy was especially successful in assisting with adult-onset traumas (as opposed to traumas that occurred during childhood).
+Eye Movement Desensitization and reprocessing therapies were especially successful in assisting with adult-onset traumas (as opposed to traumas that occurred during childhood).

 From Addiction to PTSD, there’s reliable clinical evidence that conclusively answers the question, “Does Eye Movement Desensitization and Reprocessing treatment really work?” with a resounding, “Yes.”

-How Much Does EMDR Therapy for Trauma and Addiction Cost?
+How Much Does EMDR Therapy for Trauma and Addiction Cost in New Jersey?

-As of late 2019, there’s not a code specifically for billing sessions to insurance companies, although some professional organizations are working toward this goal.
-However, if your insurance policy covers individual behavioral therapies, it will probably cover a session that includes Eye Movement Desensitization and Reprocessing therapy as part of the process.
+If your insurance policy covers individual behavioral therapies and mental health sessions, it will probably cover a session that includes Eye Movement Desensitization and Reprocessing therapy as part of the process.
 You can work with your individual therapy provider to understand whether they accept your insurance and what benefits are covered under your plan.

-Finding Psychotherapy and Substance Abuse Treatment Near You
+Finding Psychotherapy and Substance Abuse Treatment in New Jersey

 Individuals who are interested in incorporating EMDR therapy into their drug or alcohol recovery process can find therapists willing to provide this treatment in almost every city in the nation.
 For those in New Jersey, the rehab team at Recovery at the Crossroads can offer this effective approach and other custom solutions like intensive outpatient programs.
 Contact us today at 856-644-6929 to speak with one of our experts about this potential treatment and other options that can assist you in drug and alcohol treatment and recovery.